jonathan-annett/timer/README.md

 Custom Messages
 ---

+custom messages can be used to display a message above the current countdown timer

-to edit a custom message, Press the "C" key, and type in your message, folowed by Enter Pressing "C" again will remove the custom message.
+To edit a custom message, Press the "C" key, and type in your message, folowed by the Enter key

+Pressing "C" again will remove the custom message.

+Custom Styling
+---

+If you're a web developer, and understand how to edit CSS files, you can customize the display locally (changes are saved to the local pc)

+to bring up the editor, press Ctrl-S.

+Pressing Ctrl-S again will close the editor

+Note: if you mess things up, the default styling can be restored by using Shift-Ctrl-S